Daniel Pratt Historic District

-The Daniel Pratt Historic District is a historic district that includes 140 acre and 154 buildings in Prattville, Alabama.
+The Daniel Pratt Historic District is a historic district that includes 140 acre and 154 buildings in Prattville, Alabama, United States.
 It is named in honor of Prattville's founder, Daniel Pratt.
 The district includes the historic downtown and is roughly bounded by 6th Street in the north, Northington Street in the east, 1st Street in the south, and Bridge and Court streets in the west.
 Architecture in the district includes the Greek Revival, Italianate, and Bungalow styles.
 It was listed on the National Register of Historic Places on August 30, 1984.

 The district includes the Autauga County Courthouse.
 It also includes the site of the Daniel Pratt House, which was demolished in 1960 to make way for the expansion of the successor to the Pratt industrial complex.

+List of properties

+The district, which spans 15 blocks and once served as an industrial hub, encompasses over 200 properties that were primarily built in the timeframe of 1840 to 1930.
+The following structures are listed in no particular order.